Web3SecurityDAO/website/collaborating/30daysweb3security/README.md

 ### Leaderboard Details

-The leaderboard will track your score for this challenge.
-1 tweet = 1 point
-Depending on your score, you will qualify for something in the future...
 Starting Date 02/01/23 7pm GMT
 Last Day 03/02/23 7pm GMT
+1 tweet = 1 point
+The leaderboard will track your score for this challenge.
+Prizes include ability to particpate in a private CTF for Web3SecurityDAO members and eligibility for Web3SecurityDAO's Codea4rena Team.

 ### Sample Tweet

 🔥 Day 1 of #30daysweb3security @Web3SecurityDAO

-Today, I read about best security practises for smart contracts from Secereum Slot 4.
+Today, I read about best security practices for smart contracts from Secereum Slot 4.
 I learned about Reentrancy Vulnerabilities and how to prevent them 👔

 I challenge @bytes032 @evmBrahmin and @prady_v to learn in public with me 🚀